caltechlibrary/newt/newt-presentation.md

 - Limit the moving parts
 - Limit the cognitive shifts
-- Minimize the toolbox, maximize how you use it
+- Minimize the toolbox, maximize its use
-- Write less code
+- Try to **Write less code!**

+# Newt, a small system experiment

+Newt
+: A new take on the webstack

 # Newt, a small system experiment